To see if you might be eligible for Supplemental Nutrition Assistance Program (SNAP) benefits, visit our pre-screening tool.

 - Employment Requirements

 - Immigrant Eligibility

-Households may have $2,000 in countable resources, such as a bank account, or $3250 in countable resources if at least one person is age 60 or older, or is disabled.
-However, certain resources are NOT counted, such as a home and lot, the resources of people who receive Supplemental Security Income (SSI), the resources of people who receive Temporary Assistance for Needy Families (TANF, formerly AFDC), and most retirement (pension) plans.
+Households may have $2,250 in countable resources, such as a bank account, or $3,250 in countable resources if at least one person is age 60 or older, or is disabled.
+However, certain resources are NOT counted, such as a home and lot, the resources of people who receive Supplemental Security Income (SSI), the resources of people who receive Temporary Assistance for Needy Families (TANF), and most retirement (pension) plans.
 The procedures for handling vehicles are determined at the state level.
 States have the option of substituting the vehicle rules used in their TANF assistance programs for SNAP vehicle rules when it results in a lower attribution of household assets.
 A number of States exclude the entire value of the household’s primary vehicle as an asset.
 In States that count the value of vehicles, the fair market value of each licensed vehicle that is not excluded is evaluated.
-Currently 39 States exclude the value of all vehicles entirely.
-11 States totally exclude the value of at least one vehicle per household.
-The 3 remaining states exempt an amount higher than the SNAP’s standard auto exemption (currently set at $4,650) from the fair market value to determine the countable resource value of a vehicle.
+Currently 32 State agencies exclude the value of all vehicles entirely.
+21 State agencies totally exclude the value of at least one vehicle per household.
+The 2 remaining states exempt an amount higher than the SNAP’s standard auto exemption (currently set at $4,650) from the fair market value to determine the countable resource value of a vehicle.
 For more information concerning State specific vehicle policy, check with the State agency that administers the SNAP program.